NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Way to reduce: Turn off the tap while brushing.

-2. Traveling to school – Vehicles which we use to reach to school use petrol or diesel, which come from petroleum that is a natural resource.
+2. Traveling to school – Vehicles that we use to reach school use petrol or diesel, which come from petroleum, a natural resource.

-Way to reduce: If school is nearby, we can walk or use cycle.
+Way to reduce: If the school is nearby, we can walk or cycle.

-3. Using lights and fans – Electricity that we use is either made from coal or water and both are natural resources.
+3. Using lights and fans – The Electricity that we use is either made from coal or water, and both are natural resources.

 Way to reduce: Switch off lights and fans when not in use.